Senkaku Islands: Animals

 In an account by Hisashi Kuroiwa in 1900, it was noted the large number of birds present on the islands, tens of thousands of short-tailed and black-footed albatross would flock on Uotsuri-shima, in the colder months, while hundreds of thousands of sooty tern and brown noddy would descend on Kitakojima and Minamikojima in the warmer months.
 He also described the air of Uotsuri as swarming with bluebottle flies and mosquitoes.
 In the same year, an account by Miyajima Mikinosuke, surveying Kuba Island, noted the presence of whimbrel, Von Schrenck's bittern, the streaked shearwater, and the brown booby.
 Mikinosuke also noted the large number of chickens and feral cats on the island, with dozens of cats descending on the seabirds at night.
 Kitakojima and Minamikojima are one of only two significant breeding places of the rare short-tailed albatross (Phoebastria albatrus).
 The islands have been recognised as an Important Bird Area (IBA) by BirdLife International.

 Uotsuri-shima, the largest island, has a number of endemic species such as the Senkaku mole (Mogera uchidai) and Okinawa-kuro-oo-ari ant.
 Due to the introduction of domestic goats to the island in 1978, the Senkaku mole is now an endangered species.
 The striped field mouse (Apodemus agrarius) has also been noted to be present on Uotsuri.
 Surveys from 1900 to 1953 and noted the presence of the Asian house shrew, black rats and fruit bats but these were not noted in more recent surveys.

-Six species of reptile have been recorded from the islands, including Gekko hokouensis (Uotsuri, Minami) Eumeces elegans (Uotsuri, Minami), an indeterminate species of Scincella (Uotsuri) Ramphotyphlops braminus (Uotsuri) Elaphe carinata (Uotsuri) and Dinodon rufozonatus (Uotsuri).
+Six species of reptile have been recorded from the islands, including Gekko hokouensis (Uotsuri, Minami) Eumeces elegans (Uotsuri, Minami), an indeterminate species of Scincella (Uotsuri) Ramphotyphlops braminus (Uotsuri) Elaphe carinata (Uotsuri) and Lycodon rufozonatus (Uotsuri).

 Rich marine biodiversity adjacent to the islands has been recognized but poorly studied.
 Seemingly, varieties of larger fish and animals inhabit or migrate through the area, including tunas, sharks, marlins, critically endangered hawksbill sea turtles, dolphins, pilot whales, sperm whales, and humpback whales.

 Sovereignty dispute

 Territorial sovereignty over the islands and the maritime boundaries around them are disputed between the People's Republic of China, the Republic of China, and Japan.

-The People's Republic and Republic of China claim that the islands have been a part of Chinese territory since at least 1534.
-China acknowledges that Japan took control of the islands in 1894–1895 during the first Sino-Japanese War, through the signature of the Treaty of Shimonoseki.
-China asserts that the Potsdam Declaration required that Japan relinquish control of all islands except for "the islands of Honshū, Hokkaidō, Kyūshū, Shikoku and such minor islands as we determine", and China states that this means control of the islands should pass to Republic of China, which was part of China at the time of the first Sino-Japanese War as well as of the San Francisco Peace Treaty.
-Both the People's Republic of China (PRC) and the Republic of China (ROC) respectively separately claim sovereignty based on arguments that include the following points:
+The People's Republic and the Republic of China claim that the islands have been a part of Chinese territory since at least 1534.
+China acknowledges that Japan took control of the islands in 1894–1895 during the first Sino-Japanese War, but maintains that they were ceded through the Treaty of Shimonoseki.
+China asserts that the Potsdam Declaration required that Japan relinquish control of all islands except for "the islands of Honshū, Hokkaidō, Kyūshū, Shikoku and such minor islands as we determine", and China states that this means control of the islands should pass to Republic of China.
+Both the People's Republic of China (PRC) and the Republic of China (ROC), respectively, separately claim sovereignty based on arguments that include the following points: